freddiehaddad/ms2cc/README.md

    If LSP didn’t exist, coding agents would be worse, not better.

 That's why ms2cc exists -- to ensure your C/C++ projects have the LSP foundation that makes both manual coding and AI assistance better.
+Add ms2cc to your regular build workflows (CI, nightly jobs, or post-build steps) so `compile_commands.json` stays fresh whenever projects, configurations, or toolchains change.

 ## License